 I just assumed that aromatherapy was aromatherapy.
+Turns out there are different aromatherapy schools of thought.

 That was my first mistake.
 It’s a pretty common mistake, though, maybe you’ve thought the same thing?